huynhan47/carpark-finder-api/README.md

 # carpark-finder-api
-A small car park finder api for demo to wego interview session.
+A small car park finder api

 1. Business requirement:
 Client input their latitude and longitude data, with paging information also, server response a subset of Car Parking available nearest to them.